zipack/spec/documents/spec.md

 I abandoned UTF-8 for better compression.
 Since every Unicode character has an uniq number from 0, so Zipack String maps Unicode to VLQ's natural.
 The Zipack String is used in 2 position: the String type and the key in Map.

-## Zipack Precision
+## Zipack Precision: reversed bijective algorithm

 I abandoned IEEE's Floating Point for better compression.
+Literally every non-integer can be splited by dot(.) into 2 parts: integer part and precision part.
+Since the trailing '0' in precision part is meaningless(e.g. 0.120=0.12), the heading '0' in natural number is also meaningless(e.g. 012=12).
+So when we reverse every digit of the precision part, the outcome can be uniquely mapped to a natural number(counting from 1, because 0 is integer).
+It's so called [bijective numeration](https://en.wikipedia.org/wiki/Bijective_numeration).
+Here is an example encoding 110.0101 in binary:

+1. remove meaningless '0' in both sides, no changes
+2. split "110.0101" into "110" and "0101"
+3. encode 110 into a VLQ's natural (A)
+4. reverse "0101" into "1010"
+5. 1010 - 1 = 1001
+6. encode 1001 into a VLQ's natural (B)
+7. concat A and B seamlessly and output (AB)

 ## The Huffman prefix

-Zipack supports 21 data types(with 6 reserved types), their definition is in [spec.km](./zipack.km).
+Zipack supports 21 data types(including 6 reserved types), their definition is in [spec.km](./zipack.km).
 Generally every data type contains 3 parts: Class, Length and Payload.